renderyt/FoundationOne/README.md

 To follow along the workshop, please do the following:
 1. Install Android Studio: http://developer.android.com/sdk/index.html
 2. Set up SDK Manager: http://developer.android.com/tools/help/sdk-manager.html
 3. Install BlueStacks (If you don't have an android phone): http://www.bluestacks.com/

+More detailed instructions are available written by Simon Ma: https://goo.gl/ZPwEOD

 ## FAQs
 Q.  Do I need to know any programming?